I LOVE using a wide variety of activities to keep my body and mind healthy and fit.

 It looked simple enough, so I tried it.

-I left my apartment, did some stretching, and then put one foot in front of the other with a little momentum to get me moving in the right direction.
+I left my apartment, did some stretching, and then put one foot in front of the other to get me moving in the right direction.

 The first ten minutes were absolute torture!